April 2018 Rent Report

 In fact, year-over-year growth currently stands at 2.0 percent at the national level, which is below both the 2.4 percent rate we saw this time last year and the 3.6 percent rate from March 2016.
 Rent growth is pacing just behind the overall rate of inflation, which stands at 2.2 percent as of the latest data release, and is also a bit slower than growth in average hourly earnings which have increased by 2.6 percent over the past twelve months.
 The labor market has been struggling with stagnant wages for some time, so it's a welcome change to see incomes increasing at a faster clip than rents.

-Rents still down year-over-year in 19 of 100 largest cities
+Rents up month-over-month in 81 of 100 largest cities

 Please see additional data below for the nation's 100 largest cities, or check out the full data for your city or county at our rental data page.
 And as always, feel free to contact us with any questions!

 |City Name||Median 1 BR rent||Median 2 BR rent||M/M rent change||Y/Y rent change||Population|

 |San Antonio, TX||$830||$1,040||0.1%||1.2%||1,327,407|

 |San Diego, CA||$1,550||$2,010||0.5%||2.8%||1,307,402|

 Check out our rent reports for the following cities:

 - Atlanta, GA